 Using high concentrations of peroxide means you get faster and better results.
 Many professional teeth whitening systems also use a light source to enhance the bleaching process.
 The light, which is LED, halogen, or plasmaarc light, is used to break down the whitening gel into its active ingredients.
 These special lights speed up the gel activation process to give you even better end results.

 Important note: If your whitening system uses a bleaching light, your dentist will give you protective goggles to wear during your whitening treatment.

-Treatment in a controlled environment
+Treatment in a Controlled Environment

-How much does teeth whitening at the dentist cost?
+How much does professional teeth whitening cost?

 Professional teeth whitening treatment is the most effective way to whiten your smile.
 Typically, teeth whitening at the dentist will set you back a few hundred dollars.
 Expect to pay a premium for the most effective whitening brands, such as Zoom!® and KöR®.
 Luckily, you won't have to look too far for a dentist who offers teeth whitening.
 Almost all general dentists offer some sort of teeth whitening services.
 You can also go online to see who is running a whitening special near you.
 Contact a dentist near you to learn more about your teeth whitening treatment options and your smile will thank you for it.